-SUSAN BERNFIELD: What the FDA said is what Celltex does to the stem cells, it's more than minimally manipulated, which means when they put the stem cells in that medium, they're doing something to it, and that process needs to be regulated.
-What Celltex argues is that we're not doing anything more than mixing it with some stuff and putting it right back in the patients, and that that should just be considered a medical procedure, not a product, not a drug.
+SUSAN BERFIELD: What the FDA said is what Celltex does to the stem cells, it's more than minimally manipulated - which means when they put the stem cells in that medium, they're doing something to it; and that process needs to be regulated.
+What Celltex argues is that we're not doing anything more than mixing it with some stuff and putting it right back in the patients; and that that should just be considered a medical procedure, not a product, not a drug.
 But the FDA wasn't satisfied that what Celltex was promising patients is what the patients were getting.

 SULLIVAN: Is there any way for them to know exactly what they're getting?
 I mean, is there a chance that without their knowledge, they could possibly be getting a bag of sugar?

-BERNFIELD: There is a chance, and the FDA's report on inspection of Celltex's lab raised those kinds of questions.
-Celltex has since opened up discussions with the FDA, but at the same time they said that they will begin to comply with FDA regulations and that they will begin an early-stage clinical trial.
-So they've acknowledged the FDA's, you know, sovereignty, if you will, over them and what they are doing in Texas.
+BERFIELD: There is a chance, and the FDA's report on inspection of Celltex's lab raised those kinds of questions.
+Celltex has since opened up discussions with the FDA.
+But at the same time, they've said that they will begin to comply with FDA regulations, and that they will begin an early-stage clinical trial.
+So they've acknowledged the FDA's - you know, sovereignty, if you will, over them and what they are doing in Texas.

 SULLIVAN: So what are they going to do in the meantime?

-BERNFIELD: This week, they sent an email to their patients and let them know that Celltex was going to start working with doctors in Mexico.
-They will also open another lab in Houston where the company is based.
+BERFIELD: This week, they sent an email to their patients, and let them know that Celltex was going to start working with doctors in Mexico.
+They will also open another lab in Houston, where the company is based.
 And though they weren't clear about it, it seems that they will use that lab to conduct the FDA trials and research.
-And at the same time they'll be offering treatments in Mexico.
+And at the same time, they'll be offering treatments in Mexico.

 ANDREA FERRENZ: We actually don't employ physicians that provide treatments.
 We're really a laboratory, a laboratory service provider.
 We're providing a therapeutic product.